databricks/spark-training/strata_2013/mli-document-categorization.md

 We then take that set of *items that exist in this document* and project them onto a common space.
 To decide on this space, we first look at the whole corpus, and rank N-grams according to their frequency.
 This ranking gives us an explicit order for the N-grams to be projected onto, and we can now create a binary feature vector for each document, where the features indicate the existence of a particular string in a document.

-Word frequency calculation is the classic "word count" followed by a sort, which you already saw in the [interactive analysis with Spark](#interactive-analysis).
+Word frequency calculation is the classic "word count" followed by a sort, which you already saw in the [interactive analysis with Spark](#interactive-analysis) section.

 Once these word frequencies have been computed, projecting the set of N-grams in a document to the feature space is just a map over that set.

-    **Exercise:** In the same scala prompt, write a function that, given an ordered list of bigrams (bigrams ordered by frequency) takes the output of your "bigrams" function and produces a binary feature vector in the same order as the ordered list, indicating whether or not the set from the document contains that bigram.
+    **Exercise:** In the same scala prompt, write a function that, given the output of your "bigrams" function and an ordered list of bigrams (bigrams ordered by frequency), produces a binary feature vector in the same order as the ordered list, indicating whether or not the set from the document contains that bigram.
+The output of this function is a "feature vector".

 <div class="codetabs">
 <div data-lang="scala" markdown="1">